voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 As we continue through the course, you'll delve into more advanced techniques and real-world scenarios where PowerShell and the "Environment" class can play a pivotal role in system administration, automation, and configuration tasks.

-### Lesson 5: Managing System Processes ⚙️
+### Lesson 5: Managing System Processes

 #### Interacting with running processes using "Environment": Learn how to retrieve information about currently running processes on the system, including their names, IDs, and resource usage

-Welcome to the seventh part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll explore how you can use the "Environment" class to interact with currently running processes on the system.
 You'll learn how to retrieve valuable information about processes, including their names, IDs, and resource usage.

 ##### Understanding Running Processes